saurabhgupta050890/ionic-chart-example/README.md

 ionic-chart-example
 ===================

-Shown here the usage of common java script charting libraries with ionic.
+This Sample contains the usage of common java script charting libraries with ionic.

+JavaScript Charting Libraries included are:

+1. Google Charts
+2. D3 JS
+3. Highcharts